ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 # Scaling and Resource Allocation

-This page should help you:
+This guide helps you to:

-- Scale your deployments horizontally by specifying a number of replicas
+- scale your deployments horizontally by specifying a number of replicas
-- Scale up and down automatically to react to changing traffic
+- scale up and down automatically to react to changing traffic
-- Allocate hardware resources (CPUs, GPUs, etc) for each deployment
+- allocate hardware resources (CPUs, GPUs, etc) for each deployment.

 (scaling-out-a-deployment)=